October 9, 2010

 Pinyon (SDC #37, 4492′) • mapdirections*

-I like to start with the toughest peak first, so Anna and I first set our sights on Grapevine Mountain.
+I like to start with the toughest peak first so Anna and I first set our sights on Grapevine Mountain.
 We followed the directions in Schad’s book and had no problems finding a large circular turnout a mile off of highway 78, on an unnamed dirt road navigable by most passenger cars.
-We started off at 9:30am and within minutes we were swallowed up by the desert solitude.
+We started off at 9:30am and within minutes were swallowed up by the desert solitude.

 grapevine1